Cumulocity-IoT/c8y-usage-statistics-ng/README.md

 Given the date it will gather either a daily (type) or monthly statistics.
 Given includeSubtenants=true it will also output the subtenant device class statistics.
 The output will consist of an array of device classes which are requested form the tenant options of each tenant.
 Is not device class definition found in the tenant options a default device class configuration is used.

+#### Device DailyStatistics
+https://<deployed tenant>.cumulocity.com/service/metrics-aggregator/devices/dailystatistics?omitCache={true | false}

+Will fetch daily stats from start of the month.
+Will check if stats are older than 12 hours and fetch new if so.

 ### Microservices
 https://<deployed tenant>.cumulocity.com/service/metrics-aggregator/microservices/?dateFrom=2024-12-01&dateTo=2024-12-31

 ### Tenant
 https://<deployed tenant>.cumulocity.com/service/metrics-aggregator/tenants/?dateFrom=2024-12-01&dateTo=2024-12-31

 ## We want your feedback!